amovah/pastore-cli/README.md

 # pastore-cli

-You can keep your passwords safe, can't be worry about forget them.
+You can keep your passwords safe, no need to worry about losing them.

 Base on [pastore](https://github.com/amovah/pastore) module.